SoftwareAndOutsourcing/SoftwareAndOutsourcing/README.md

 - December 2021 - current: crypto market and modern banking startup.
 Project manager / engineering manager / technical director directly reporting to the founder / CEO.
 - March 2017 - May 2020: Power Software Consulting.
 Lead developer (MEAN stack) for a complex multimedia CMS.
-- August 2011 - August 2014: MockupScreens project manager.
+- August 2011 - August 2014: MockupScreens.com.
+Project manager.
-- June 2005 - current: freelance developer through Freelancer.com and other markets.
-More than 400 projects successfully completed being one of the top-rated developers.
+- June 2005 - current: Freelancer.com and other markets.
+Freelance developer.
+More than 400 projects successfully completed, being one of the top-rated developers.

 ###### Education